JoseBlanca/franklin/doc/clean_reads/manual.rst

 **-f**, **--format** *input_file_format*
         The input file format.
-        The supported formats are: fasta, sanger fastq (sfastq), illumina fastq (ifastq) and csfasta.
+        The supported formats are: fasta, sanger fastq (fastq), illumina fastq (ifastq) and csfasta.
         Also any other `sequence format supported by Biopython <http://www.biopython.org/wiki/SeqIO>`_ could be also used.
         This parameter is optional because in some instances clean_reads will be able to guess the input file format.